WrestleMania 37: Reception

 After Bray Wyatt's loss against Randy Orton at the event, various personalities like UFC's Daniel Cormier, John Cena Sr., Booker T, Erick Rowan, and Mark Madden showed support to Wyatt and criticized his booking treatment in WWE.

 The event received generally positive reviews from critics.
-Dave Meltzer of the Wrestling Observer Newsletter rated Cesaro vs. Rollins and Belair vs. Banks 4 stars, the highest rated matches on Night 1.
+Dave Meltzer of the Wrestling Observer Newsletter rated Cesaro vs. Rollins and the main event 4 stars, the highest rated matches on Night 1.
+In 2026, Lash Legend named the Bianca Belair vs. Sasha Banks SmackDown Women's Championship match as her favorite wrestling match of all time, saying the match "speaks to me the most" because of where she was in her WWE journey and how she visualized herself in that position.
 The highest rated match of Night 2 was the main event triple threat match, which received 4.5 stars out of 5.
 Asuka vs. Ripley received 3.75 out of 5 stars, the US Title match received 4 stars out of 5, and the Intercontinental Title match was rated 3 out of 5 stars.
 Wyatt vs. Orton received criticism and a -1 star rating, making it the lowest rated match across both nights.

 According to WWE, the event accumulated a record 1.1 billion video views across their various video and social media channels, marking a 14% increase year-over-year.
 WWE content also garnered a record 115 million engagement on social media during the week of WrestleMania, a 102% increase.
 In addition, on-site merchandise sales were said to be the highest per capita in WWE history.